Emilio Cueche: 1960-61

+Final year

 Cueche was not ready to call it a career quite yet, though, and returned to the Diablos Rojos del México in the summer of 1962 at age 34, but failed in the intent.
 He pitched in only 14 games (eight starts), sporting a record of 1–5 and a 4.63 ERA in 68 innings.

 In a 13-year career, he posted a 177–159 record with a .527 win-loss % and a 3.55 ERA in 2771 1/3 innings of work (including postseason games).

 Life after baseball

 After quitting baseball, Cueche returned to Valencia, Carabobo, where he resided for the rest of his life.
 He was never tempted to resume a career in any aspect of baseball, but he still liked to play softball in the City league.

 Cueche died of unknown causes in July 2006 at the age of 78.
 Four months later, he was enshrined into the Venezuelan Baseball Hall of Fame and Museum as part of its third class.

 In addition, a baseball stadium is named after him in his birthplace Barcelona.